DavidMcLaughlin29/DavidMcLaughlin29.github.io/quiz.md

 title: Multiple Choice Quiz
 permalink: /quiz/
 ---
+This was built for Udacity's Intro to Programming Nanodegree.
 Copy and paste the code or pull from github.
 Run in the command line.

 {% highlight python %}